saymorec/tic_tac_toe/README.md

         ```
         pnpm install
         ```
 4. Open the `index.html` file in your web browser.
+Alternatively, you can play the game online [here](https://saymorec.github.io/tic_tac_toe/index.html).
 5. Play the game and enjoy!